 Strategic Statement: Research theme 2 aims to demonstrate Approach 2: Exciton-polariton condensates and dissipationless transport in atomically-thin semiconductors at room temperature.
 Atomically-thin transition metal dichalcogenides (TMDs) will be integrated into high-Q microcavities enabling strong light-matter coupling and formation of polaritons.
-The ultimate goal is to demonstrate condensation and superfluidity (dissipationless transport) of polaritons in the monolayers at room temperature, as well as a useful device (ultrafast switch).
+The ultimate goal is to demonstrate condensation and superfluidity (dissipationless transport) of polaritons in device (ultrafast switch).